Global convergence of ResNets: From finite to infinite width using linear parameterization: Enforcing convergence with high dimensional embedding and finite width

 where $\Gamma$ is the Gamma function and $\mathcal{K}_{\nu}$ is the modified Bessel function of the second kind.
 Equivalently, $k$ can be defined by its frequency distribution over $\r^q$ as:

-where $C(q,\nu)$ is some normalizing constant.
-For every $q \geq 1$, such a function is known to define a structure of vector-valued RKHS $V_q$ over $\r^q$~\cite{scholkopf2002learning,williams2006gaussian} corresponding to the Sobolev space $H^{\nu + q/2}(\r^q,\r^q)$.
-The associated kernel is given for every $z,z'\in \r^q$ by:

-Note that it is important for this RKHS to depend on the ambient dimension $q$.
+and $C_{q,\nu}$ a normalizing constant.
+For every $q \geq 1$, such a function is known to define a structure of vector-valued RKHS $V_q$ over $\r^q$ corresponding to the Sobolev space $H^{\nu + q/2}(\r^q,\r^q)$~\cite{scholkopf2002learning,williams2006gaussian}.
+The associated kernel is given for every $z,z'\in \r^q$ by: $ K_q(z,z') = k(\v z-z' \v) \Id_q . $ Note that it is important for this RKHS to depend on the ambient dimension $q$.
 In particular the Sobolev space $H^s(\r^q,\r^q)$ is a RKHS if and only if it has regularity $s > q/2$.
-Assuming $\nu > 2$, $\mu_q$ further admits up to $4$ finite order moment~\cite{review_multivariate} implying that $k$ is four times differentiable at $0$.
+Assuming $\nu > 2$, $\mu_q$ further admits up to $4$ finite order moment implying that $k$ is four times differentiable at $0$~\cite{review_multivariate}.
 Then $V_q$ satisfies~\cref{ass:admissibility} with some constant $\kappa$ depending only on $\nu$ and given by~\cref{prop:kappa}: